Aghajari/LogicalCircuit/README.md

-# LogicalCircuitEmulator
+# LogicalCircuit
-LogicalCircuitEmulator is an open-source CAD tool for logic circuits written in java (JavaFX). <br>
+LogicalCircuit is an open-source CAD tool for logic circuits written in java (JavaFX). <br>

 - Supports all basic gates such as AND, OR, XOR, NOT, NAND, NOR, XNOR.
 - Supports Seven Segment